SKorea’s Moon could seek exemption of UN sanctions on NKorea

 Some experts say North Korea is angry with the South because it believes Moon’s push led it to waste time and make too many concessions in negotiations with the U.S.

-During a key ruling party meeting late last month, Kim expressed deep frustration over the deadlocked diplomacy and pledged to bolster his nuclear arsenal.
+During a key ruling party meeting late last month, Kim expressed deep frustration over the deadlocked diplomacy and said he won’t denuclearize if the U.S. persists with its hostile policy on his country.
 He also said he would unveil a new “strategic weapon” soon and no longer be bound by a weapons test moratorium that he placed at the start of his diplomacy with Trump.

+Trump recently sent birthday greetings to Kim, who was believed to have turned 36 on Jan.
+8. Senior North Korean official Kim Kye Gwan said Saturday that the birthday messages won’t lead his country to return to talks unless the U.S. accepts its demands.

+During Tuesday’s news conference, Moon said Trump’s birthday greetings were a “very good idea” that showed his resolve to continue diplomacy with North Korea.
+Moon noted that the North’s response suggested that it hasn’t still shut the door on dialogue.